bytecodealliance/rfcs/accepted/rfc-process.md

 ## Stakeholders

 Each core BA project has a formal set of **stakeholders**.
 These are individuals, organized into groups by project and/or member organization.
-Stakeholders can block proposals, and conversely having explicit sign-off from at least one individual within each stakeholder group is a sufficient (but not necessary) condition for immediately accepting a proposal.
 Stakeholders are not necessarily members of the BA.
+Formally, stakeholder review is required for RFCs to be accepted, and stakeholders can likewise block the process from proceeding.

 The process for determining core BA projects and their stakeholder set will ultimately be defined by the Technical Steering Committee, once it is in place.
 Until then, the current BA Steering Committee will be responsible for creating a provisional stakeholder arrangement, as well as deciding whether to accept this RFC.